20052007oliveira/20052007oliveira/README.md

 - 👀 I’m interested in cool people
 - 🌱 I’m currently learning interesting things.
 - 💞️ I’m looking to collaborate on in my life and people around me.
 - 📫 How to reach me ... being an extroverted and legall person.
-Do not be missed and false.
+Não seja metido e falso.

 <!---
 20052007oliveira/20052007oliveira is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.